sigmaister/copy_CollapsOS/recipes/rc2014/README.md

 ### Gathering parts

+* A "classic" RC2014 with Serial I/O
 * [Forth's stage 2 binary][stage2]
 * [romwrite][romwrite] and its specified dependencies
 * [GNU screen][screen]
-* A FTDI-to-TTL cable to connect to the Serial I/O module of the RC2014
+* A FTDI-to-TTL cable to connect to the Serial I/O module
-* (Optional) RC2014's Digital I/O module

 ### Configure your build